• Cryptocurrency

 Share on FacebookShare on Twitter

-Some of the sites Fireball redirects you to rank high on Alexa and as CheckPoint puts it, “Another indicator of the incredibly high infection rate is the popularity of Rafotech’s fake search engines.
+In an unexpected twist, some of the sham search engines that Fireball redirects its victims to actually rank impressively high on Alexa.
+According to CheckPoint: “Another indicator of the incredibly high infection rate is the popularity of Rafotech’s fake search engines.
 According to Alexa’s web traffic data, 14 of these fake search engines are among the top 10,000 websites, with some of them occasionally reaching the top 1,000.”

 Featured Image: CNN